sfrs

 Meet Amar

-Amar was adopted from Delhi, India and raised in the cornfields of Northeast Wisconsin.
-He moved to downtown Chicago to attend college and soon after earned a degree in Theology from the Moody Bible Institute where he served as President of the Student Theological Society there, as well as Teaching Assistant to Dr. Ashish Varma.
-In the city, Amar met a community of Desi (South Asian) students who brought together their ethnicity and evangelical faith into a robust practice of Christianity that moved Amar to explore his own Indian-adoptee experience as a location from which he could practice his faith.
+Amar was adopted from northern India and raised in the cornfields of Northeast Wisconsin.
+He moved to downtown Chicago to attend Moody Bible Institute where he earned a degree in Theology.
+At MBI, Amar served as President of the Student Theological Society and Teaching Assistant to Dr. Ashish Varma.

-These questions led Amar to Princeton, where he earned a Master of Divinity from Princeton Theological Seminary in 2022.
+After MBI, Amar moved to the East Coast, where he earned a Master of Divinity from Princeton Theological Seminary.
 Amar's program concentrated on public theology and American religious history under renowned historian, Heath W. Carter.
 There, he served as a Research and Teaching Assistant to Drs.
-Carter and Raimundo César Barreto, Vice-President of the seminary’s Asian Association, and Senior Editor of Lived Theology in Asian America, a publication of the Center for Asian American Christianity.
+Carter and Raimundo César Barreto, Vice-President of the seminary’s Asian Association, and Editor of Lived Theology in Asian America, a publication of the Center for Asian American Christianity.

 Before founding Scholarship for Religion and Society, LLC, Amar served as Assistant Director at Neighborly Faith and then Director of the Center for Empathy in Christian and Public Life at the Ideos Institute.
-Today, along with his consulting firm, Amar continues to write as a regular columnist for Sojourners Magazine and publish in media outlets such as Christianity Today, the Christian Century, the Berkley Forum, the Anxious Bench, and other publications on faith, society and the common good.
+He also was a Columnist at Sojourners Magazine from 2021-2023.

 Amar is also currently a Program Manager at Interfaith America (formerly Interfaith Youth Core), the largest multifaith NGO in the United States.
 Following in the vision of the organization, in this role Amar works to inspire, equip, and connect leaders and institutions to unlock the potential of America’s religious diversity.